SofteqDG/ios-objective-c-coding-style/README.md

 ## Code Organization

-Length of the one line of code SHOULD be limited to **120** symbols to aid in visual clarity and organization.
+Length of the one line with code SHOULD be limited to **120** symbols to aid in visual clarity and organization.
 You can enable `Xcode → Preferences → Text Editing → Editing → Page guide at column` preference to assist you with this rule.
 What you can do if your code does not fit in 120 symbols:

 **TBD**